Kuomboka Traditional Ceremony

 3. A camera or smartphone to capture the vibrant scenes (respecting local rules).

-The Role of Tourism in Kuomboka
+The Role of Tourism

 By attending the Kuomboka Ceremony, travelers contribute to sustainable tourism that benefits the Lozi community.
 Revenue from accommodation, local crafts, and tours helps preserve the tribe’s cultural heritage and supports their economy.